-8.2 Value of contract between €5,000- €15,000 (excl.
+8.2 VALUE OF CONTRACT BETWEEN €5,001-€15,000 (EXCL.
 VAT)

-- Minimum of three quotations should be sought from suitably qualified suppliers/providers. - Brief specifications should be prepared and issued to the suppliers/providers. - Closing date and time for return of quotes should be specified. - Evaluation on lowest price meeting the specification unless MEAT was specified in the Request for Quote (RFQ). - An RFQ evaluation form should be completed and approved by the Budget Holder before issuing Notification of Award Letters and prior to a Purchase Order being issued. - The Purchase Order and RFQ Form should be submitted to relevant Finance Section with the Invoice for payment.
+- Minimum of three quotations should be sought from suitably qualified suppliers/providers. - Brief specifications should be prepared and issued to the suppliers/providers. - Closing date and time for return of quotes should be specified. - Evaluation on lowest price meeting the specification unless MEAT was specified in the Request for Quote (RFQ).

-8.3 Value of contract between €15,000 - €25,000 (excl.
+8.3 VALUE OF CONTRACT BETWEEN €15,001 - €25,000 (EXCL.
 VAT)

-- Minimum of five quotations should be sought from suitably qualified suppliers/providers. - Specifications for the goods/supplies/works should be prepared and issued to the suppliers/providers. - Closing date and time for return of Request for Tender (RFT) should be specified. - Evaluation on Lowest price meeting the specification unless MEAT was specified in the Request for Tender. - An RFT Evaluation Form should be completed Budget Holder in consultation with Procurement. - Notification of Award Letters will issue followed by Purchase Order. - The Purchase Order and RFQ Form should be submitted to relevant Finance Section with the Invoice for payment.
+- Minimum of five quotations should be sought from suitably qualified suppliers/providers. - Specifications for the goods/supplies/works should be prepared and issued to the suppliers/providers. - Closing date and time for return of Request for Tender (RFQ) should be specified. - Evaluation on Lowest price meeting the specification unless MEAT was specified in the Request for Tender. - An RFQ Evaluation Form should be completed by the Budget Holder in consultation with Procurement before issuing notification of award of contract to suppliers and a Purchase Order being issued.
+23

-8.4 VALUE OF CONTRACT BETWEEN €25,000 - €221,000 (EXCL.
+8.4 VALUE OF CONTRACT BETWEEN €25,000 - €214,000 (EXCL.
 VAT)

-All Request for Tenders for over €25,000 must be advertised on the government procurement website www.etenders.gov.ie .
-All such competitions should be conducted by the procurement section.
+- All Request for Tenders for over €25,000 must be advertised on the government procurement website www.etenders.gov.ie All such competitions should be conducted in consultation with by the Manager responsible for Procurement. - 8.5 VALUE OF CONTRACT OVER €214,000 (EXC.
+VAT) - The EU directives applies to Contracts for Supplies and Services over €214,000.

-8.5 Value of contract over €221,000 (excl.
-VAT)

-The EU directives applies to Contracts for Supplies and Services over €221,000.
 All such competitions must be advertised on the ETenders website and the OJEU Journal website.
 All such competitions will be conducted by the Manager responsible for Procurement.